rockholla/go-http-api/README.md

 2. Typically a CI server/service like Jenkins, Bamboo, Travis, CircleCI, etc. would be used here to wire up the build and deployment pipeline, webooks via SCM, dedicated build environments, and deployment config and mechanisms from that tool.
 Again, for the sake of simplicity in infrastructure though, I've wrapped it all in the `clia` tool: `./clia cicd help`.
 Essentially a CI server embedded in the project itself, and you can imagine similar operations being triggered on a remote CI server.
 3. `/tests` have been built out minimally, really just to show that they are wired into the pipeline functionally for running both infrastructure code and HTTP API tests.
 3. This project was focused on AWS, but [a Go App Engine project](https://cloud.google.com/appengine/docs/standard/go/quickstart) in Google Cloud would probably be the easiest path for something like this.
-4. The auto-scaling approach of choice here (DaemonSet) is again just a choice around simplicity.
+4. The auto-scaling approach of choice here ([`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)) is, again, an attempt at keeping it simple.
 There are a handful of other routes that you could go via Kubernetes to scale.
 Depending on the actual application, you might opt for [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), or even explore things like multiple clusters across regions or datacenters with a load balancer directing traffic to both.